 Program Planning and Development

-Develops Departmental project plans for identified opportunities – establishes project goals, objectives and outcomes, secures leadership support and endorsement.
-Specifically, assist the department with population health and high value care program development, implementation, and quantification/return on investment.
+Develops comprehensive project plans for identified opportunities – establishes project goals, objectives and outcomes, secures leadership support and endorsement

-Assists in the implementation of institutional projects that cross JHM entities and require a high level of communication and collaboration expertise - utilizes skills of communication, negotiation and problem solving to effectively execute identified steps of implementation, monitors progress towards outcomes and modifies action plan accordingly, plans interventions as necessary to maintain time line, recognizes potential for integration / collaboration.
+Assists in the implementation of projects - utilizes skills of communication, negotiation and problem solving to effectively execute identified steps of implementation, monitors progress towards outcomes and modifies action plan accordingly, plans interventions as necessary to maintain time line, recognizes potential for integration / collaboration.

-Evaluates project outcomes and persuades stakeholders to pursue best practice models.
-Requires change management skills as well as analytical expertise to leverage data driven strategies - oversees relevant data to determine efficiency of project, makes and implements recommendations to improve project outcomes or processes, develops written summary reports by making recommendations to the leadership
+Evaluates project outcomes - collects relevant data to determine efficiency of project, makes and implements recommendations to improve project outcomes or processes, develops written summary reports by making recommendations to the leadership

 Work with clinical areas to identify projects to meet operational targets, implement, and maintain performance improvement initiatives